 Murphy conducts the WriteStuff Writers Workshops with the purpose of helping other writers find their own path into the world of publishing and film.
 These Workshops & Conferences have been conducted at multiple national sites over the last 12 years with successful authors, screenwriters, editors, publishers, musicians, contributing categories related to all the arts, and intellectual property rights attorneys in attendance as presenters and panelists.

 She works within the philosophy of “If you have been successful” in the many arts genres she supports, help me by presenting your own personal and up close story to a waiting audience with the same dreams!

-Watch for new workshop classes to begin again June 5, 2018!
+Watch for new workshop classes to begin again in April (15th), 2019!
 New Classes for writers across all genres of publishing and screenwriting.
 These workshops are limited in size to allow for personal consultation and to help establish a networking support group for those in attendance.
-Cost: $30.00 for full 5-week course schedule or $20.00 per individual topic.
-Registration will open in May 30th on Tuesday’s.
-Email to reserve your seat at the table: firstname.lastname@example.org or call at: (317) 432-9804.
+Cost: $50.00 for full 3-week course schedule or $20.00 per individual topic.
+Registration will open on April 1, 2019.
+Email to reserve your seat at the table as classroom size is limited: email to: firstname.lastname@example.org or call at: (317) 432-9804.